mik-laj/discovery-api/gen_data/release_notes_md/kubernetes_engine_docs_security_bulletins.md

         kubectl logs disable-smt-2xnnc disable-smt -n kube-system

+Note: Boot options cannot be modified if the node has [Secure Boot](/kubernetes-engine/docs/how-to/shielded-gke-nodes#secure_boot) feature enabled.
+If Secure Boot is enabled, it needs to be [disabled](/kubernetes- engine/docs/how-to/shielded-gke-nodes#disabling) before the DaemonSet is created.

 You must keep the DaemonSet running on the nodepools so that new nodes created in the pool will have the changes applied automatically.
 Node creations can be triggered by node auto repair, manual or auto upgrade, and auto-scaling.